comit/sonoff-bridge/Esptool.md

 ## Upload Tasmota
 Esptool uses the serial interface to communicate with your device.
 On Windows these interfaces are named COM1, COM2 etc. On Linux these interfaces are called dev/ttyUSB0, dev/ttyUSB1 etc.

-Before using Esptool make sure you know which serial interface name to use.
+Before using Esptool make sure you know to which serial interface name your device is connected to.

 In the following commands I use COM5 as an example.